GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

    Generated mesh

-We use the internal mesh generator ``InternalWellbore`` to create a computational domain.
+We use the internal mesh generator ``InternalMesh`` to create a computational domain.
 This mesh contains 2 x 97 x 24 eight-node brick elements in the x, y and z directions, respectively.
 Here, a structured three-dimensional mesh is generated with ``C3D8`` as the elementTypes (eight-node hexahedral elements).
 This mesh is defined as a cell block with the name ``cb1``.